quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint can arbitrarily change the connection ID it uses for a peer to another available one at any time during the connection.
-An endpoint consumes connection IDs in response to a migrating peer, see {{#migration-linkability}}
+An endpoint consumes connection IDs in response to a migrating peer, see {{migration-linkability}}
 for more.

 An endpoint maintains a set of connection IDs received from its peer, any of which it can use when sending packets.
 When the endpoint wishes to remove a